John Melendez: 1988–2004: The Howard Stern Show

-National Exposure
+National exposure

-Melendez started receiving national exposure in the early 1990s as Stern's syndicated morning radio show acquired more markets (including Los Angeles and Cleveland) and particularly from June 1994 when its condensed version began airing nightly on E!: Entertainment Television, a basic cable network with national coverage in the United States.
+Melendez started receiving American national exposure in the early 1990s as Stern's syndicated morning radio show acquired more markets (including Los Angeles and Cleveland) and particularly from June 1994 when its condensed version began airing nightly on E!: Entertainment Television, a basic cable network with national coverage in the United States.
 In 1994, Melendez signed a record contract with Atlantic Records and released his self-titled album with a music video broadcast on MTV's Headbangers Ball.
 That year, he was being paid $20,000 annually by the Stern show, which had 15 million listeners.

+In 1995, Melendez joined the late-night talk show Last Call as a co-host.

 During his 15-year run as Stern's employee, Melendez also starred in the Off-Broadway show Tony n' Tina's Wedding where he met his future wife, Suzanna.
 He appeared in such films as Airheads, Meet Wally Sparks, Dude, Where's My Car?, and Osmosis Jones, as well as Howard Stern's film Private Parts.
 He has also appeared on television in episodes of Wings, Baywatch Nights, and the 2003 United States version of the reality series I'm a Celebrity...
 Get Me Out Of Here!.

 Melendez was also the protagonist of some of the show's more outrageous moments.
 In 2001, during A.J.
 Benza's appearance, Melendez got slapped in the face by Benza who did not appreciate the incessant lampooning of his failed late-night show, seeing Melendez as the main culprit.
 The on-air slap prompted an extended fracas and resulted in Benza being permanently banned from Stern's show.